|

 Sollya heterophylla (Australian Bluebell Creeper) - A climbing, evergreen shrub that will grow 3 feet as a shrub, but with support it will reach 6 feet tall or higher.
 The nodding bright blue bell-shaped flowers bloom in the summer.
 Plant in sun (along coast) or part shade and water occasionally - it is drought tolerant once established but looks best with regular irrigation.
 Older plants hardy below 25° F but young plants are more frost tender.
 Shows promise in first exposure beach plantings and grows well under Eucalyptus trees but is intolerant of overly wet slow draining soils and can reseed in the garden.
 This species is native to the southwestern corner of Western Australia where it grows in open forests and woodlands.
 The name Sollya honors Richard Solly a 18-19th century British botanist and the specific epithet is from the latin word 'hetero' meaning "other" or "different" and 'phylla' meanin "leaf" in reference to the plant having differently shaped leaves.
 Recent treatment has now placed it in the genus Billardiera, named for the French botanist Jacques-Julien Houton de Labillardière but we continue to list it as Sollya until such time as this name gets wider general acceptance.
 This species received the coveted Royal Horticultural Societies Award of Garden Merit in 1993 and we have been growing this great landscape plant since 1981.

-The information about Sollya heterophylla displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Sollya heterophylla that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |